Gadroc/vpforce-ffb-joystick/readme.md

 # VPForce Joystick
-This is a remake of Mabo's FFB Joystick for 3D printing including several enhancments from protomakers version as well.
+This is a remake of Mabo's FFB Joystick for 3D printing, with several enhancements from the protomaker's version as well.

 Changes from Mambo's design:
-* Gimbal is redsigned to minimize support material and optimze mating surfaces for fitment.
+* The gimbal is redesigned to minimize support material and optimize mating surfaces for fitment.
 * 72 Tooth pulley used for 6:1 gear ratio
 * Shell adjusted for 3D printing

 Changes from Protomaker's design:
-* Heat set threaded inserts are used anywhere where a screw is used to fasten two printed parts.
+* Heat-set threaded inserts are used anywhere where a screw is used to fasten two printed parts.
 * Single pot similar to Rhino
 * No top panel cover
 * Fan grate incorporated into case
 * XT60 connector for power supply

 # Credits
-This is nearly zero original work from me.
-All critical deminsions and ratios came from the original designers.
-I just cleaned up some CAD work and injected some of my personal preferences for printing.
-Original authors listed below:
+This design is nearly zero original work from me.
+All critical dimensions and ratios came from the original designers.
+I just cleaned up some CAD work and injected some of my preferences for 3D printing.
+Original authors are listed below:

-* [walmis](https://github.com/walmis/FFB-Joystick-Base) - Electronics, firmware and original base design.
+* [walmis](https://github.com/walmis/FFB-Joystick-Base) - Electronics, firmware, and original base design.
-* [mabo](https://github.com/mabo1972/FFB-Joystick-Base-Plywood) - Expanded base design including full gimbal.
+* [mabo](https://github.com/mabo1972/FFB-Joystick-Base-Plywood) - Expanded base design, including full gimbal.
 * [protomaker](https://github.com/protomaker964/Rhino-FFB-Clone-3D_Printed) - Modification for 3D printing and refinements

 # Open Items
-* Converting the stick connector part to be two parts similar to the design used in the Rhino sold by walmis.
-An adpater that finshies the gimbal with mouting point for a metal tube or extrusion and a top mount with threads for stick.
+* I want to create a two-part stick adapter that uses metal tubing to allow people to select their own stick length.
+(Similar to the official VPRhino design by walmis)
 * No throw limiters (I don't use one so didn't add it).
 Base has 22 degrees in all directions the same as the Rhino.
-* Boot clamp has not be tested yet.
+* Boot clamp has not been tested yet.
 Design changes may be necessary.
-* CAD Still has control board mount for under the gimbal, but there is not enough space to connect power wires in that location.
+* CAD Still has a control board mount for under the gimbal, but there is not enough space to connect power wires in that location.
-* Stick connector is designed for thrustmater replacement parts, need to create version that will work for the [MD-50PL100](https://www.digikey.com/en/products/detail/cui-devices/MD-50PL100/500828).
-Stick connector from protomaker and mabo should be compatible, but I have not tested.
+* Stick connector is designed for Thrustmaster replacement parts; I would like to create a version that will work for the [MD-50PL100](https://www.digikey.com/en/products/detail/cui-devices/MD-50PL100/500828).
+The stick connector from protomaker and mabo should be compatible, but I have not tested this.
 * Optimize for screw types.
 There are a few places where we could eliminate screw variations (ex: bearing retainers vs case screws).
-* Internal bearing retainer nuts are a pain especially once motors are install.
-Switch them to some kind of captive nut.
+* Internal bearing retainer nuts are a pain, especially once motors are installed.
+Switch them to a captive nut.

 # CAD
 Both STEP and Fusion 360 files can be found in the CAD directory.

 # Printed Parts
 All STLs are in print orientation and should be able to be directly inserted and arranged in your slicer.
-I printed all of my parts in polymaker PLA Pro with a .2mm layer height using voron part specs.
+I printed all my parts in polymaker PLA Pro with a .2mm layer height using voron part specs (4 walls and 45% grid infill).
 Adapt as necessary to your printer and filament.

 | File | Qty | Support | Description |
 |------|-----|---------|-------------|